-Suggested Draft Article Source Business Justification Article 2.3: Customs Duties on Electronic Transmissions WTO JSI For the purposes of this Article, "electronic transmission" means a transmission made using any electromagnetic means and includes the content of the transmission.
+Suggested Draft Article Source Business Justification Article 2.3: Customs Duties on Electronic Transmissions WTO JSI 1.
+For the purposes of this Article, "electronic transmission" means a transmission made using any electromagnetic means and includes the content of the transmission.
 2. The Parties acknowledge the importance of the Work Programme on Electronic Commerce (WT/L/274) and recognize that the practice of not imposing customs duties on electronic transmissions has played an important role in the development of the digital economy.
 3. No Party shall impose customs duties on electronic transmissions between a person of one Party and a person of another Party.
-4. For greater certainty, paragraph 3 does not preclude a Party from imposing internal taxes, fees, or other charges on electronic transmissions in a manner not inconsistent with the WTO Agreement. • 5.
+4. For greater certainty, paragraph 3 does not preclude a Party from imposing internal taxes, fees, or other charges on electronic transmissions in a manner not inconsistent with the WTO Agreement. • Deleted: ¶ ¶ 5.
 Taking into account the evolving nature of electronic commerce and digital technology, the Parties shall review this Article in the fifth year after the date of entry into force of this Agreement, and periodically thereafter, at least every three years with a view to assessing the impacts of this Article and whether any amendments are appropriate.
 Article 2.4: Non-Discriminatory Treatment of Digital Products DEPA The Parties affirm their level of commitments relating to non-

-Suggested Draft Article Source Business Justification discriminatory treatment of digital products, in particular, but not exclusively: 1.
-No Party shall accord less favourable treatment to digital products created, produced, published, contracted for, commissioned or first made available on commercial terms in the territory of another Party, or to digital products of which the author, performer, producer, developer or owner is a person of another Party, than it accords to other like digital products.
+Suggested Draft Article Source Business Justification discriminatory treatment of digital products, in particular, but not exclusively: EAGIUSIVELY.
+1. No Party shall accord less favourable treatment to digital products created, produced, published, contracted for, commissioned or first made available on commercial terms in the territory of another Party, or to digital products of which the author, performer, producer, developer or owner is a person of another Party, than it accords to other like digital products.
 2. Paragraph 1 shall not apply to the extent of any inconsistency with a Party's rights and obligations concerning intellectual property contained in another international agreement a Party is party to.
-3. The Parties understand that this Article does not apply to subsidies or grants provided by a Party, including government-supported loans, guarantees and insurance.
-4. This Article shall not apply to broadcasting, [For legal certainty, the Parties shall establish a clear definition of "Broadcasting" and related services within this Agreement, taking into account relevant international standards and national regulatory frameworks.]
-This suggestion is aimed at removing any ambiguity. v
+3. The Parties understand that this Article does not apply to subsidies or grants provided by a Party, including government- supported loans, guarantees and insurance.
+4. This Article shall not apply to broadcasting, [For legal certainty, the Partice shall establish a clear definition of "Proadcasting" and This suggestion is aimed at removing any ambiguity. the Parties shall establish a clear definition of "Broadcasting" and related services within this Agreement, taking into account relevant international standards and national regulatory frameworks.] •